-Oil and gas companies Subsea 7 and Kongsberg Maritime have an established presence in Wick while Scrabster Harbour is a key port for servicing and supporting the oil and gas sector.
+Oil and gas companies Subsea 7 and Imenco have an established presence in Wick while Scrabster Harbour is a key port for servicing and supporting the oil and gas sector.

 On a round trip 24 hours of vessel time can be saved for West of Shetland operators when they use Scrabster rather than Aberdeen.
 By reducing transit time there are further opportunities for cost savings and reducing delays offshore.
 Wick Harbour on the east coast of Caithness is also strategically placed.